Buzeyir cave: Archaeological investigations

 The third layer consists of a layer of grayish-yellow clay.
 Remains of animal hunting bones and 6 stone products were found inside the layer.
 The thickness of this layer was 32-35 cm.

 The fourth layer consists of a layer of gray soil.
 The thickness of the formation was 25-30 cm.

 The fifth layer is a layer of dark yellow soil.
 Single remains of rocks, 12 bone fractures and 23 stone products were found in the structure of the formation.
 The thickness of this layer was 50-55 cm.

 The sixth layer consists of a light yellow sand layer.
 The sixth layer consisted of rocks falling from the ceiling of the caves.
 The thickness of the described given was 35-40 cm.

-According to Asadulla Jafarzadeh, the discovery of the cave of Buzeyir proves that the ancient paleolithic man inhabited 60-80 thousand years ago here.
+According to Asadulla Jafarzadeh, the discovery of the cave of Buzeyir proves that the ancient paleolithic man inhabited 60,000-80,000 years ago here.

-According to Hajiyev's scientific-archeological research, neandertal type of people have hunted 15 species of animals in Buzeyir cave.
+According to Hajiyev's scientific-archeological research, Neandertals have hunted 15 species of animals in Buzeyir cave.